Correlation Between IShares SP and Timothy Plan

 Strong

-Over the last 90 days Timothy Plan High has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Timothy Plan High are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
 In spite of rather sound technical indicators, Timothy Plan is not utilizing all of its potentials.
 The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 IShares SP and Timothy Plan Volatility Contrast